gsohler/openscad_web/tutorial/docs/python_specialities.md

 'import()' cannnot be reused in python-openscad as its a python keyword. use 'osimport()' instead.

-## Storing Data along Solids
+## Storing Data with Solids

-Its possible to store arbritary data along with solids
+It's possible to store arbitrary data along with solids

 === "Python"